lucereal/AutoResearcher/README.md

 # AutoResearcher :robot:
 Automated Data Collection with LLM, Google Custom Search, Video Transcription, Web Scraping, Instagram API, OpenAI Vision, and OpenAI Whisper.

+This repo has kind of turned into a playground for me to use OpenAI LLMs.

 This Python project automates data collection on user provided topics.

 ## Features